yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

    Thus protocol implementation details don't matter...only the data content of the packets.
    The fingerprint calculator has three available ingredients:

-When a change introduces new events to the simulation and breaks fingerprints, an option is to use an alternative fingerprint calculator instead of the default one.
+When a change introduces new events to the simulation and breaks fingerprints, one option is to use an alternative fingerprint calculator instead of the default one.
-INET's fingerprint calculator (:cpp:`FingerprintCalculator`) extends the default calculator, and adds new ingredients that can be used alongside the default ones.
+INET's fingerprint calculator (:cpp:`inet::FingerprintCalculator`) extends the default calculator, and adds new ingredients that can be used alongside the default ones.

-..
-INET features the Network Communication Fingerprint Calculator, which extends the default calculator, and adds new ingredients that can be used alongside the default ones.

-..
-This fingerprint calculator uses only the communication between network nodes to calculate fingerprints.
+This calculator can be used to take into account only the communication between the network nodes when calculating fingerprints.

-..
-This fingerprint calculator uses the communication between network nodes as ingredients.

-..
-The calculator only takes into account the communication between the network nodes.

-..
-Thus protocol implementation details don't affect the fingerprints, only the data content of the packets. (doesn't matter what happens/what events there are inside network nodes TODO)
+Thus protocol implementation details and events inside network nodes don't affect the fingerprints, only the data of the packets sent between network nodes.

-The calculator uses the communication between the network nodes to calculate fingerprints.
-Thus protocol implementation details and events inside network nodes don't affect the fingerprints,

-**V1** only the data content of the packets sent between network nodes.

-**V2** only which data is sent between which network nodes.
+.. **V2** only which data is sent between which network nodes.

-The fingerprint calculator has four available ingredients:
+The fingerprint calculator has four new ingredients available:

 .. - ``N``: Network node path in the module hierarchy
    - ``I``: Network interface path in the module hierarchy